evannetwork/evannetwork.github.io/dev/hello-agent.md

 Lets write a smart agent, so we can interact with the blockchain via a normal web service without installing all the blockchain services and libraries on every computer.

+If you wanna cheat, just pull it from https://github.com/evannetwork/smart-agent-hello .
+You will still have to do some setup though.

 ## Prerequisites

 In the evan.network the established way to write web services is to use the [`edge-server`](https://github.com/evannetwork/edge-server), which is just an [ActionHero](https://www.actionherojs.com/) with some added infrastructure.
 It also uses the version "^18.0", so asynchronous programming with callbacks is discouraged now.